 Every Enneagram Type has two connecting lines, as you can see on the Enneagram chart.
-These lines are given different names and meanings in different systems: Line of Integration, Line of Stress, Line of Security, etc. While each of us does not change our Enneagram Type during our lifetime, we take on higher and lower qualities of other types, depending on our reactions and responses to life situations, and the Level of Freedom & Awareness at which we are functioning in our core Type in those moments.
+These lines are given different names and meanings in different systems: Line of Integration, Line of Stress, Line of Security, Support Strategy, Neglected Strategy, etc. While each of us does not change our Enneagram Type during our lifetime, we take on higher and lower aspects of other types, depending on our reactions and responses to life situations, and the Level of Freedom & Awareness at which we are functioning in our core Type in those moments.

 These tables are not complete.
 We keep adding to them or adjusting them over time.

 Here is the Polarity Map he created on one of the Nine/Three polarities, Doing & Being.
 We always start with the pole we think a person, team or organization is likely to over-privilege.
 If he had been an Enneagram Nine he would have done a Polarity Map on Being & Doing.